stephengold/RyzomConverter/README.md

 because not all assets in the Ryzom Asset Repository get converted: only assets in the "actors" folder, and even there, the "banners", "tools", and "weapons" sub-folders are skipped.

+The asset names and animation names are in a mixture of French and English.

 <a name="next"/>